ysumit52/Express-Typescript-Docker-K8/README.md

 sudo yum install nano -y
 ```

-Task 4: Create a new POD in EKS for the 2048 game
+Task 4: Create a new POD in EKS for the application
 ================================================

 ## clean up the files in cloudshell (Optional)